pujakc/Project4/README.md

 ## Key Objectives
 1. Adjust movie budgets, gross and profit for inflation, since otherwise more recent movies would be seen as more profitable.
 2. Predict Movie Profitability.
-Develop a regression mocdel to predict net profit of movies
+Develop a regression model to predict net profit of movies
 3. Feature Importance Analysis: Identify the key features that significantly impact movie profitability and provides for recommendation for movie production.

 ## Background
-The movie industry has traditionally relied on box office performane to gauge movie's success.
+The movie industry has traditionally relied on box office performance to gauge movie's success.
 However, with the advancement in the streaming platforms and shifting viewer preferences, the dynamics of movie profitability has evolved.
 Understanding these changes and identifying the factors that drive profitability in the new landscape is very crucial in order to maintain thriving movie industry.
-This project leverages a comprehensive movie dataset and inflation adjustment financial data to build predictive models and uncover insights into the profibality drivers of movies.
+This project leverages a comprehensive movie dataset and inflation adjustment financial data to build predictive models and uncover insights into the profitability drivers of movies.

 ## Detailed Project Overview

-Data was aquired from two sources.
+Data was acquired from two sources.
 The first source was a movie dataset from [Kaggle](https://www.kaggle.com/datasets/danielgrijalvas/movies/data) that included 7,688 movies released between 1980 and 2020.
 The second source was Consumer Price Index (CPI) data from the [Bureau of Labor Statistics](https://data.bls.gov/timeseries/CUUR0000SA0), covering the same years as the movie data set.

 The workbooks should be read in the following order